Social media marketing: Tumblr

-These posts can be one or more of the following: images, photo sets, animated GIFs, video, audio, and text posts.
-For the users to differentiate the promoted posts to the regular users' posts, the promoted posts have a dollar symbol on the corner.
-On May 6, 2014, Tumblr announced customization and theming on mobile apps for brands to advertise.

 Advertising campaigns

 To promote the 2013 film Monsters University, Disney/Pixar created a Tumblr account, MUGrumblr, saying that the account is maintained by a 'Monstropolis transplant' and 'self-diagnosed coffee addict' who is currently a sophomore at Monsters University.
 A "student" from Monsters University uploaded memes, animated GIFs, and Instagram-like photos related to the movie.

 In 2014, Apple created a Tumblr page to promote the iPhone 5c, labeling it "Every color has a story" with the website name: "ISee5c".
 Upon opening the website, the page is covered with different colors representing the iPhone 5c phone colors and case colors.
 When a colored section is clicked, a 15-second video plays a song and "showcases the dots featured on the rear of the iPhone 5c official cases and on the iOS 7 dynamic wallpapers", concluding with words that are related to the video's theme.

 Marketing techniques

-Social media marketing involves the use of social networks, consumer's online brand-related activities (COBRA) and electronic word of mouth (eWOM) to successfully advertise online.
+Social media marketing involves the use of social networks, consumer's online brand-related activities (COBRA) and electronic word of mouth to advertise online.
 Social networks such as Facebook and Twitter provide advertisers with information about the likes and dislikes of their consumers.
-This technique is crucial, as it provides the businesses with a "target audience".
-With social networks, information relevant to the user's likes is available to businesses; who then advertise accordingly.
-Activities such as uploading a picture of your "new Converse sneakers to Facebook" is an example of a COBRA.
-Electronic recommendations and appraisals are a convenient manner to have a product promoted via "consumer-to-consumer interactions.
-An example of eWOM would be an online hotel review; the hotel company can have two possible outcomes based on their service.
-A good service would result in a positive review which gets the hotel free advertising via social media.
-However, a poor service will result in a negative consumer review which can potentially harm the company's reputation.
+This technique provides businesses with target audiences.

+With social networks, information relevant to users' likes is available to businesses, who then advertise accordingly.
+Uploading pictures of one's own recently purchased products is an example of a consumer's online brand-related activity.
+Electronic recommendations and appraisals are a convenient manner to have a product promoted via consumer-to-consumer interactions.
+An example of electronic word of mouth would be an online hotel review; the hotel company can have two possible outcomes based on their service.
+A good service would result in a positive review, which gets the hotel free advertising via social media.
+However, a poor service will result in a negative consumer review, which can potentially harm the company's reputation.